 Sicily & Malta

-After meeting each other in Rome and spending a day there (T&I jetted to Rome together the year before, too – you can catch up on that adventure here), we took the train from Rome to the port at Civitavecchia and hopped on the good ship.
-The first day on board we stopped in Sicily and took an excursion to see Mt.
+After meeting each other in Rome and spending a day there (T&I jetted to Rome together the year before, too – you can catch up on that adventure here), we took the train from Rome to the port at Civitavecchia and hopped on board.
+The first day we stopped in Sicily and took an excursion to see Mt.
 Etna.
 Besides being served the best cannoli ever, we were also able to walk around Mt.
 Etna’s volcanic ring and peer into a volcanic crater.
-There was also an excursion that traced the footsteps of making FFC’s The Godfather – it was hard to choose between the two.

 The following day we woke up in Malta.
 Yep, we basically woke up to this gorgeousness: